AF-S NIKKOR 50mm 1:1.4G lens Review.

 Sharpness in lens performance is usually overrated and you need to find your own way and see what is good for you.

-But this is my definition of sharp and Bokehlicious lens (something that I’m looking for) is a fast lens that has been stopped down from Maximum aperture of any kind,
+But this is my definition of a sharp and Bokehlicious lens (something that I’m looking for) is a fast lens that has been stopped down from the Maximum aperture of any kind.

 Of course, my subject needs to be in the desired distance from the camera and the background, lighting plays a big role here too.

 The best lenses for this type of photography (lenses that I have and own) Is